open-wc/open-wc/docs/faq/unit-testing-init-error.md

 }
 ```

-This method would be called before first rendering when the element gets attached to the DOM in [connectedCallback](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks) or [update](https://lit-element.polymer-project.org/guide/lifecycle#update) when using [LitElement](https://lit-element.polymer-project.org/).
+This method should be called before the first render when the element gets attached to the DOM in [connectedCallback](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks) or [update](https://lit-element.polymer-project.org/guide/lifecycle#update) when using [LitElement](https://lit-element.polymer-project.org/).

 ## The test case